 Say goodbye to keys and hello to unique access codes

 With a smart lock, access codes replace physical keys.
-This is not only easier—no more going to the hardware store to make a copy of your key—but it's also more secure than leaving copies of your keys "hidden" around your porch.
+This type of keyless entry is not only easier—no more going to the hardware store to make a copy of your key—but it's also more secure than leaving copies of your keys "hidden" around your porch.

 You can give everyone in your family their own code to the smart lock, or you can create temporary codes for your visitors, petsitters, housekeepers, or delivery drivers.